arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/put_api_collection_collection_properties.md

 Write concern for this collection (default: 1).
 It determines how many copies of each shard are required to be in sync on the different DB-Servers.
-If there are less than these many copies in the cluster a shard will refuse to write.
-Writes to shards with enough up-to-date copies will succeed at the same time however.
-The value of *writeConcern* can not be larger than *replicationFactor*. _(cluster only)_
+If there are less than these many copies in the cluster, a shard refuses to write.
+Writes to shards with enough up-to-date copies succeed at the same time, however.
+The value of `writeConcern` cannot be larger than `replicationFactor`.
+For SatelliteCollections, the `writeConcern` is automatically controlled to equal the number of DB-Servers and has a value of `0`. _(cluster only)_

 @RESTRETURNCODES